Rush3012/SkillScore/README.md

 # SkillScore

-A group project focused on developing software for the digital management of activity points for NIT Calicut students.
+## Overview
+**SkillScore** is a group project aimed at developing a digital solution for managing activity points for **NIT Calicut** students.
+The current manual process is inefficient, leading to delays and a lack of transparency.
+This platform simplifies submissions, approvals, and tracking of activity points while reducing the administrative burden.

+## Problem Statement
-The current process for awarding activity points at the institute is cumbersome, involving manual submissions and approvals, leading to delays and inefficiencies.
+The current process for awarding activity points at the institute is cumbersome, involving manual submissions and approvals.
+This results in delays, inefficiencies, and a lack of transparency.
 There is no centralized platform for students to track their points or for faculty to streamline approvals.
-A digital solution is required to simplify the process and provide transparency for all stakeholders.

-In this We:
-● Develop a portal for managing activity points allocation efficiently.
-● Allow students to:
+## Solution
+**SkillScore** provides a digital platform to:
+✅ Simplify the activity point submission and approval process.
+✅ Ensure transparency for students, faculty, and administrators.
+✅ Automate and streamline approvals with multiple levels of authorization.

+## Features

+### 🏆 For Students:
-  ○ Submit requests for activity points.
+- Submit requests for activity points.
-  ○ Track their approved, pending, and rejected activity points.
+- Track approved, pending, and rejected activity points.
-● Enable faculty advisors (FA) to:
+- Upload proofs/certificates for verification.

+### 🎓 For Faculty Advisors (FA):
-  ○ Approve/reject activity point requests.
+- Approve or reject activity point requests.
-  ○ Identify students with insufficient points.
+- Identify students with insufficient points.
-  ○ Manage category-wise cut-offs and waivers for additional approvals.
+- Manage category-wise cut-offs and additional approval waivers.

+### 🔧 System Capabilities:
-● Provide multiple levels of approval with customizable approving authority.
+- Multi-level approval system with customizable approving authority.
-● Facilitate proof/certificate upload for activity verification.
-● Enhance transparency and reduce the administrative burden of record maintenance.
+- Efficient record maintenance, reducing administrative workload.
+- Transparent tracking of requests and approvals.